(Updated Feb 2019)

 You’ll also find many stationary radar sources that trigger false alerts.
 Common examples include automatic door openers in shopping centers and drugstores as well as speed signs on the side of the road.
 Both radar detectors can filter these out using GPS.
 It learns the frequency and location of the radar signal, memorizes it, and filters it out for you next time you drive by.
 If it later sees a different frequency signal or a signal in a different location (ie. a police officer shooting radar in the area), it’s designed to tell the difference and alert you to this different signal.

-R3, Manual Lockouts: The Uniden R3’s lockouts are triggered manually.
+R3, Manual Lockouts: The Uniden R3’s lockouts are created manually.
 When you come across a false alert, double tap the mute button to teach it this is a false alert and it will filter it out for you in the future.
 You do this initially when driving around town and then it stays quiet for you.
 It requires you to tell the difference between a real alert, a moving false from another car near you, and a stationary false alert you’ve seen before.

 Max 360c, Automatic Lockouts: The Max 360c can do this lockout process for you automatically.
 After you pass the same radar source several times, the 360c can automatically filter these out for you, hands-free.
 This makes things much easier for you as the driver, you don’t have to mentally keep track of if this is a false alert you’ve seen before, and it lets you focus on driving while the detector automatically gets quieter for you over time.
 For many, this is the preferred solution and is one of the biggest benefits of Escort’s radar detectors.
-(Escort’s patent on autolockouts is good through mid-2020 which is why Uniden is doing it manually.)
+(Escort’s patent on autolockouts is good through mid-2019 which is why Uniden is doing it manually.)